Ozymendias/coucou/WhereisBryan.md

 =============

 Jayne: Hello, where is Bryan? <br/>
-Bruce: Bryan is in the kitchen !
+Bruce: Bryan is in the kitchen !<br/>
+Jayne goes into the kitchen. <br/>
+Jayne: Bryan?
+Bryan?
+Where are you?<br/>
+It seems that Bryan isn't here.